pranesh0512/codingChallenges/README.md

 =====
-creating our own WC tool using python
+creating our own WC tool
 ======

 User input and output